Four Week Look Ahead Schedule in Primavera P6

 Primavera P6 filters is a practical tool for the schedulers.
 It enables to make all kinds of filters for reporting and scheduling purposes.
 It is important to know the functions of “All of the following” and “Any of the following” parameters while creating a four week lookahead schedule.
 Another key point is to understand the function of a lookahead schedule.
 Typically the purpose of a look ahead schedule is to plan activities and goals for the next weeks.

-In this article we discussed the four week look a head schedule in Primavera P6.
-If you want to add or share anything related with this tool, you can use the comments box in below.
+In this article we discussed the four week look ahead filter in Primavera P6.
+If you want to add or share anything related to this tool, you can use the comments box below.